EYBlockchain/nightfall_3/how_it_works.md

 A Transactor who loses their transaction because it was in a bad block, will get their fee refunded but will have to resubmit their Transaction.

+## Avoiding front-running attacks

+It would be possible to front-run the Challenges described above.
+A front runner would simply submit the Challenge before the original challenger.
+To fix this, we use a commit-reveal strategy.

+The Challenger does not challenge immediately but provides a salted hash of the Challenge information.
+This hash is saved by `Shield.sol` against the sender's address.
+Once that transaction has gone through, the Challenger sends the complete Challenge information along with the salt.
+Shield.sol then checks:

+- the data sent is the pre-image of the hash, once the salt is added.
+- the originating address is the same for both transactions

+A front-runner would be alerted that a challenge has been made but would have to find the flawed Proposal themselves and front-run before the challenge hash is written to the blockchain.
+This is not completely impossible but they have very little time to find the flawed Proposal and so are unlikely to succeed.
+It would also be possible to create obfuscating transactions if needed.
+[To
+consider: is this sufficient, a front-runner who has a server checking Proposals could just delay competitors enough so that they get their challange in first?]